Kurt Stettler: Football career

 Stettler played his youth football by Young Boys.
 During his apprenticeship as Baker and Confectioner he played for the youth teams of FC Ostermundigen.
 In 1957 he transferred to FC Lugano and during the season that he was with them he made his league debut.
 For the next season he transferred to neighbouring FC Locarno as second goalkeeper, but he did not play a league game for them.
 For the 1952–53 Nationalliga A season Stettler moved on to FC Bern and advanced to becoming first goalkeeper for the team.
 But at the end of the 1953–54 Nationalliga A season the team suffered relegation and Stettler moved on to play for Luzern.
-Here he played for three seasons, despite that fact that they were also relegated to the second tier of Swiss football.
+Here he played for three seasons, despite the fact that they were also relegated to the second tier of Swiss football.

 Stettler joined FC Basel's first team for their 1957–58 season under manager Rudi Strittich.
 After playing in three test games, Stettler played his domestic league debut for the club in the home game at the Landhof on 25 August 1957 as Basel won 8–1 against Winterthur.

 Stettler stayed with Basel for seven seasons.
 In their 1962–63 season, with trainer Jiří Sobotka, Stettler was part of the Swiss Cup winning team as Basel beat the favourites Grasshopper Club Zürich in the Final.
 In the Wankdorf Stadium on 15 April 1963 Heinz Blumer and Otto Ludwig scored the goal as Basel won 2–0.